19hours/sg-statutes/Acts/Strategic Goods (Control) Act.md

 The following provisions in the Strategic Goods (Control) Act 2002 (Act 40 of 2002) have been renumbered by the Law Revision Commissioners in this 2003 Revised Edition.

 This Comparative Table is provided for the convenience of users.
-It is not part of the Control) Act.
+It is not part of the Act.

 2003 Ed\.